SharePoint/sp-dev-docs/docs/schema/webtemplate-element-web-template.md

 <tr class="odd">
 <td align="left"><p>**ContainsDefaultLists**</p></td>
 <td align="left"><p>**boolean**</p></td>
 <td align="left"><p>Optional.
-Specifies whether the site definition from which the web template is ultimately derived contained lists that are defined in the global <span class="code">Onet.xml</span> file.
-This is significant because if the original site definition did contain such lists, those lists are <em>not</em> included in websites that are created from the web template.</p></td>
+Specifies whether the site definition from which the web template is ultimately derived contained lists that are defined in the global `Onet.xml` file.
+This is significant because if the original site definition did contain such lists, those lists are *not* included in websites that are created from the web template.</p></td>
 </tr>
 <tr class="even">
 <td align="left"><p>**CustomizedCssFiles**</p></td>